Chiaggs/HallowFire/README.md

 # HallowFire
-A Multiplayer 2D platoformer game developed using SFML
+A Multiplayer 2D platformer game developed using SFML